springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step1.md

 # Buildpacks as a Service with kpack

-The last platform we'll look at in this tutorial is `kpack`, a Kubernetes-native platform implementation that runs as a service.
+`kpack` is a Kubernetes-native buildpack platform that runs as a service.

 ### Install kpack